wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

     const res = // use the correct request method, endpoint, and data const cheese = res.data;

-    // TODO: give the new cheese data to the Cheeses View Parent this.resetForm();
+    // TODO: report the new cheese data to the <CheesesView> Parent this.resetForm();
   }